 Shopping in the UK?
 Buy the Haglofs Duality AT1 GT boots here.

 True to the company name, these boots innovate through their use of graphene -- the atom-thick "miracle material" that's stronger than steel and lighter than carbon fiber.
 Here, it's been infused in the hiking boot sole which Inov-8 reckons makes it more durable and grippier.
 In my testing I certainly found the boots to be extremely capable on mixed walks, handling muddy trails, loose rocky terrain or wet asphalt with ease.

-They're exceptionally lightweight hiking shoes too, making them as comfortable to wear as sneakers, right out of the box with no break-in required.
+It's an exceptionally lightweight hiking boot too, making it as comfortable to wear as sneakers, right out of the box with no break-in required.
 You can walk all day in this hiking footwear without feeling weighed down, so they're definitely a hiking boot to consider if you plan on tackling long trails.
-While they have a waterproof Gore-Tex lining, they don't have the same ruggedness required for more mountainous terrain, so if that's on the agenda then consider their more burly hiking boot siblings below.
+While they have a waterproof Gore-Tex lining, they don't have the same ruggedness required for more mountainous and rough terrain, so if that's on the agenda then consider their more burly hiking boot siblings below.

 This hiking boot option is water-resistant, so an impromptu rain shower won't slow you down, while the incredible light weight of the shoes mean you'll be forgiven for thinking you've accidentally gone out in your slippers.

 Shopping in the UK?
 Buy the Allbirds Runner-up Mizzles here.